apollographql/runtime-testing-framework/crates/rtf-cli/help.md

 * `run` — Check and run a test plan
 * `expand-matrix` — Expand a test plan matrix into JSON
 * `template` — Template a test plan using provided variables, outputting the resulting config to stdout
+* `custom-provider-check` — Check a custom provider definition without executing it
+* `custom-provider-run` — Execute a custom provider definition

 ###### **Options:**